Montgomery County Poets Laureate

 The Poet Laureate functions as an ambassador for poetry in Montgomery County from April 1 of the year of his/her naming to March 31st of the following year.
 This role includes working with MCPL’s Executive Director, Joanne Leva, to develop a schedule of readings, workshops

-Appearances may include the Forgotten Voices Poetry Group, Farley’s Bookshop First Thursday Poetry Reading Series, the Philadelphia Poetry Festival and the Philadelphia Writers’ Conference.
-The Poet Laureate is asked to attend LitLife (both the year they are named, as well as the following year to discuss the experience).
+Appearances may include the Forgotten Voices Poetry Group, Farley’s Bookshop First Thursday Poetry Reading Series, and the annual Caesura Poetry Festival.
 They may also hold the office of “